IsaganiJulian/Depop-Data-Project/README.md

 - Add logging and error handling
 - Schedule ETL jobs with cron or Airflow
 - Add data validation and unit tests
+- Expand data science models and business use cases

 ---